lucena-ppf/URP---Victor-Lucena/README.md

 # protoDUNE's position and energy predictor
 * This is a repository for the versions of my Undergraduate Research Program code versions.
-The main objective of this work is learning about neural networks and their usages to physics modelling.
+The main objective of this work is learning about neural networks and their usages for physics problems.

 - An important feature for the liquid argon time projection chambers of the DUNE experiment to have is the capability to determine interaction region and deposited energy of low energy particle interactions occurring in their sensitive volumes.
 Hence, a machine learning study based on regression tasks using feedforward neural networks is being developed to examine its possibility.